xnodesdevelopers/GARFIELD-V11-CORE/README.md

 **Original Author:** [Tharindu Liyanage](https://github.com/xnodesdevelopers) · **Xnodes Development** **Repository:** `https://github.com/xnodesdevelopers/GARFIELD-V11-CORE`

 > *"Hours of real work went into building this from scratch.
-Respect that with a credit."*
+If you use it — just say where you got it.
+That's all."*

 <br/>